How to Create a Television or Radio Advertisement That Actually Works

 Imagine you’re reading an article and it stops halfway through.

-Never produce a broadcast (TV or radio) ad without establishing who you’re trying to reach and what you want to say.
-Ambiguous advertisements that attempt to speak to the masses generally end up speaking to no one.
+Never produce a Television or Radio Advertisement without first establishing who your target audience is and what you want to communicate.
+Ambiguous ads that attempt to speak to everyone often end up speaking to no one.

 Creating a television or radio advertisement that actually works goes hand in hand with strategies like referral marketing, both aimed at increasing brand visibility and driving sales through targeted messaging.